imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-What is going on in above Dockerfile:
+What is going on in the above Dockerfile:

 - We are pulling golang:1.21.1 alpine image
-- Installing git because if program required
+- Installing git because if a program is required
-- Copying all the required local file in to /home/src folder of container
+- Copying all the required local files into the /home/src folder of the container
 - Changing Working Directory
-- In this golang:1.21.1 alpine image golang is already installed.
-We will use that to build out binary for linux OS with amd64 architecture.
+- In this golang:1.21.1 alpine image, golang is already installed.
+We will use that to build out a binary for the Linux OS with the AMD64 architecture.
-- Update the file permission to execute.
+- Update the file permissions to execute.
-- After building image when it runs it should directly run the binary so we have added the ENTRYPOINT for that.
+- After building the image, when it runs, it should directly run the binary, so we have added the ENTRYPOINT for that.

-If you want to know more about the Dockerfile instructions for GitHub Action check this [Document](https://docs.github.com/en/actions/creating-actions/dockerfile-support-for-github-actions#about-dockerfile-instructions).
+If you want to know more about the Dockerfile instructions for GitHub Action, check out this [Document](https://docs.github.com/en/actions/creating-actions/dockerfile-support-for-github-actions#about-dockerfile-instructions).

 ## Creating Action File

 Create a new `action.yml` file in the root directory of your project.
-This action file will contains what inputs should we get, what should be the output and what it should run.
+This action file will contain what inputs we should get, what the output should be, and what it should run

 There are 7 basic parameters:

 - `name`\* : It will be used to display the name in the Actions tab.
 - `author`: Name of the action's author.
 - `description`\* : A short description of the action.
-- `input`: It allow you to specify data that the action expects to use during runtime.
+- `input`: It allows you to specify the data that the action expects to use during runtime.
   - `input.<input_id>`\* : A string identifier to associate with the input.
-It should be unique identifier.
+It should be a unique identifier.
   - `description`\* : A string description of the input parameter.
   - `required`: A boolean to indicate whether the action requires the input parameter.
   - `default`: A string representing the default value.
   - `deprecationMessage`: If the input parameter is used, this string is logged as a warning message.
 You can use this warning to notify users that the input is deprecated and mention any alternatives.
 - `output`: It allows you to declare data that an action sets.
-Actions that run later in a workflow can use the output data set in previously run actions.
+Actions that run later in a workflow can use the output data set of previously run actions.
 - `runs`\*: It specifies whether this is a JavaScript action, a composite action, or a Docker container action and how the action is executed.

-This just overview of the parameter what are they for you can check these parameters in details on [GitHub Docs](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#about-yaml-syntax-for-github-actions).
+This is just an overview of the parameters; what are they?
+For more information, you can check out these parameters in detail on [GitHub Docs](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#about-yaml-syntax-for-github-actions).

-Below is sample `action.yml` for `Docker actions`:
+Below is a sample `action.yml` for `Docker actions`:

 <!-- prettier-ignore-start -->
 {{< code language="yaml" title="action.yml" expand="Show" collapse="Hide" isCollapsed="false" >}}